billfitzgerald/infosec-primer/testing_scenarios.md

 ## E1.1 Summary

 It is common practice to include parameters in URLs sent from applications to the network servers hosting the applications.
-In many cases this is benign but if sensitive information is included in URLs it can pose a security risk for the application's users, because it may be logged in the browser or other servers that receive the URL.
+In many cases this is benign but if sensitive information is included in URLs it can pose a security risk for the application's users.

 ## E1.2 Exploitability and impact